Investment compliance needs process fixes first

 — Andrew Lo, Professor at MIT

-Those who deal with and allocate capital to hedge funds demand more accountability and improved processes.
-Financial services teams represent about 17% of our conversations at Tallyfy, and we’ve found that institutional investors now ask about process controls before they ask about returns.
-In our conversations with wealth management firms and asset managers, the due diligence questionnaires have become increasingly detailed, with questions about data security, incident response plans, and disaster recovery testing appearing in every vendor assessment we complete.
+Financial services teams represent about 17% of our conversations at Tallyfy.
+What strikes me is that institutional investors now ask about process controls before they even ask about returns.
+The due diligence questionnaires have become absurdly detailed - data security policies, incident response plans, disaster recovery testing.
+Every single vendor assessment we see includes these questions now.

-Compliance is critical and every trade must be executed and processed without error.
+Every trade must be executed and processed without error.
 No exceptions.
-This is the core of any hedge fund.
+This is the core of any hedge fund, and compliance around it is non-negotiable.

-Every single trade that occurs involves multiple steps and while it’s a tech-heavy process there is still room for human error.
+Every single trade involves multiple steps, and while it’s a tech-heavy process there’s still plenty of room for human error.
 Those steps typically involve:

 • Placing a trade order

-• Execution of the trade order either through an order management system or direct negotiation
+• Execution through an order management system or direct negotiation

 • Confirmation of the transaction